The Chautauqua Institute Feeds the Soul in Upstate New York

 The Lakeview Hotel

 That evening we headed to the Lakeview Hotel for dinner.
-We were graciously greeted by Sandi Mitchell and given options on where we would like to sit for dinner: downstairs, inside, or upstairs.
-We chose the upstairs and found ourselves in a great spot overlooking Lake Chautauqua.
+We chose the upstairs and found ourselves in a great spot overlooking long Lake Chautauqua.
+This hotel was built in 1876 and has been renovated to keep it up to date.

 The light breeze was exactly what we needed on this very warm day.